twogiee/cc-tl-scripts/README.md

 - [EN] George Henry Shaft (2013)
   - Fever dream translation.
 Is generally higher in quality, but also more deliberately wrong.
 I highly recommend reading the internal notes GHS wrote throughout the entire script if you want to see the ramblings of a madman.
 It's kind of fascinating in its own way.
+- [EN] Steam Edition (Moenovel) (2018)
+  - The official translation, and surprisingly the worst.
+Generally drops about 50-80% of everything from the dialogue.
+I get the impression that whoever was contracted to do this gave no fucks and did not really give a shit at keeping any humor, nuance or anything beyond the basic meaning of a sentence.

 ## Planned for inclusion